PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ```

-To make an API call to OpenAI via Prompt Sail, you will need a **proxy_url**.
-This can be obtained in the Prompt Sail UI - under the AI Providers tab in your project's dashboard.
+To make an API call to OpenAI via Prompt Sail, you will need a `proxy_url`.
+This can be obtained in the Prompt Sail UI - under the AI Providers tab in your [Project's Dashboard](/docs/project-dashboard).
 Before continuing, make sure that the OpenAI is in your project's AI providers list.
-If not, you will need to add it first. **Once you have the auto-generated proxy-url, replace the api_base address with it in your code.**
+If not, you will need to add it first.

+ **Once you have the auto-generated `proxy-url`, replace the `api_base` address with it in your code.**

-More about **proxy_url** [you can learn here](https://promptsail.github.io/prompt_sail/docs/storing-transactions/)
+More about `proxy_url` [you can learn here](https://promptsail.github.io/prompt_sail/docs/storing-transactions/)

 ```python